Board of Directors

 Managing Partner, Pappas Capital

-Art has over 30 years’ experience as a pharmaceutical executive and life science venture capital investor.
-He founded Pappas Capital in 1994 and since then has raised over $520 million.
+Art has over 30 years of experience as a pharmaceutical executive and life science venture capital investor.
+He founded Pappas Capital in 1994 and since then has raised over $535 million.
 Prior to Pappas Capital, Art held senior leadership positions at Glaxo Holdings, Abbott International, Merrell Dow Pharmaceuticals and the Dow Chemical Company.

-Art is currently a director for Aura Biosciences and OrphoMed.
-He also serves on several non-profit boards including the North Carolina Biotechnology Center and The Wistar Institute.
+Art is currently a director for Aura Biosciences and OrphoMed, and a board observer for Amplyx Pharmaceuticals, Balance therapeutics, Kezar Life Sciences and Real Endpoints.
+He also serves on several non-profit boards, including the North Carolina Biotechnology Center and The Wistar Institute.
 He is a decorated Vietnam veteran, having served in the US Army 101st Airborne Division.
-Art received a BS in Biology from Ohio State University and an MBA in Finance from Xavier University.
+Art received a BS in Biology from The Ohio State University and an MBA in Finance from Xavier University.